 Learn a little more about why it matters to keep kids reading over the summer.
 Plus, read on to the end for a free summer reading challenge printable to make reading exciting.

 Why is Summer Reading so Important?

-Still, it’s so important to keep your child reading to prevent them from losing important reading skills over the summer.
-According to Scholastic, children who read just six books during the summer are less likely to have lost reading skills when they return to school.
+It’s crucial to keep your child reading to prevent them from losing important skills over the summer.
+According to Scholastic, children who read as few as six books during the summer are less likely to have lost reading skills when they return to school.

 This means that if your children can make a little bit of time for books each day, they’ll be much more prepared to start the next school year strong!
 It’s a simple but effective way to make sure your child will be ready to succeed in school.